 Abstract: Many authorities allow the use of spermicides when contraception is halachically permitted.
-Spermicides should be considered for use in combination with the Lactational Amenorrhea Method, or for short term use instead of condoms.
+Spermicides should be used to increase the efficacy of the diaphragm when that method is recommended and halachically approved.
+They should be considered for use in combination with the Lactational Amenorrhea Method, or for short term use instead of condoms.

-The main drawback of spermicides is their minimal efficacy .
-However, as a backup method for women relying on the Lactational Amenorrhea Method (LAM), they can be considered a viable option that avoids the breakthrough bleeding common with progesterone only pills.
+The main drawback of spermicides is their limited efficacy .
+However, they are a useful supplementary method, such as when used in combination with a diaphragm.
+As a combined method for breastfeeding women relying on the Lactational Amenorrhea Method (LAM), they can be considered a viable option that avoids the breakthrough bleeding common with progesterone only preparations.
 They are also an option when short term contraception is needed for halachically approved reasons, but the consequences of unintentional pregnancy are not life threatening.
 This is particularly important because condoms cannot be used for this purpose in this patient population.

 Implications for Patient Care: Many authorities permit spermicide use where delaying pregnancy is halachically permitted.
 Spermicides should be considered for use as a backup method in combination with LAM.
 Because condoms are halachically prohibited, spermicides should also be considered for short-term contraception in this patient population.

 Grimes DA, Lopez L, Raymond EG, Halpern V, Nanda K, Schulz KF.
 Spermicide used alone for contraception.
 Cochrane Database Syst Rev 2005 Oct 19;(4):CD005218.

 Kuyoh MA, Toroitich-Ruto C, Grimes DA, Schulz KF, Gallo MF, Lopez LM.
 Sponge versus diaphragm for contraception.
 Cochrane Database Syst Rev. 2002 Jul 22;(5):CD003172.